fgauna12/AutomatedTestingWorkshop/README.md

 Now that consumption calculation is a bit cleaner, start adding some unit tests.
 Run your characterization and newly created unit tests often.

+### 5. Create Unit Tests for the logic related to `ProductsController.Get`

+Know that you know some of the characteristics of the code and how it behaves *and* you have refactored it using well-known practices.
+Add some unit tests for the test cases you do know. **It's ok to keep refactoring**, it didn't have to be perfect the first time.

+Run your tests often.

+### 6. Create Unit Tests for the logic related to `ProductsController.Consume`

+Same Idea!

+After you're done, feel free to blow away your characterization tests, leaving behind the unit tests. :muscle: